-The Prospecting MODE will require greater patience to use compared to the Coin & Jewelry and Relic MODEs.
+The Prospecting MODE will require greater patience to use compared to the Coin & Jewelry and Relic MODES.
 It is designed to locate all varieties of metal alloys and then give some indications as to if the metal being detected is made of ferrous (iron) or nonferrous (not iron).

 As the name and target labels imply, the Prospecting MODE is designed to find gold nuggets, however, these settings and features will also respond to all metal alloys including common coins.

-In the primary Trigger (on the hand grip) center position, any target likely to be iron (ferrous) produces an audio grunt and any metal target not readily identified as iron (nonferrous) produces a traditional VCO pitched beep (zip sound).
-With the Trigger (on the hand grip) in the forward position, or squeezed and held position, all metals produce the same traditional VCO pitched beep (zip sound) and ground tracking doesn't occur.
+Any target likely to be iron (ferrous) produces an audio grunt and any metal target not readily identified as iron (nonferrous) produces a traditional VCO pitched beep (zip sound).